Data leaks happen daily around the world, that it’s difficult to keep up.

 4 – MyFitnessPal – 150 million users compromised

-This is an app and website that tracks your diet and exercise to determine optimal caloric intake and nutrient for the users.
+What company?
+MyFitnessPal is an app and website that tracks your diet and exercise, to determine optimal caloric and nutrient intake and for users.

 3 – Exactis – 340 million users compromised

-This breach was found by a security expert Vinny Troia.
-Basically, he found a database with pretty much every US citizen in it left exposed on a publicly accessible server.
+What happened?
+This breach was found by security expert Vinny Troia.
+Basically, he discovered a database with pretty much every US citizen in it left exposed on a publicly accessible server.
 It’s unknown if this vulnerability was exploited by hackers.

-This database contained in it detailed information compiled on millions of people and businesses including phone numbers, addresses, personal interests and characteristics, and more.
+This database contained detailed information compiled on millions of people and businesses, including phone numbers, addresses, personal interests and characteristics, and more.

 2 – Marriott Starwood hotels – 500 million users compromised

-Marriott International is an American multinational diversified hospitality company that manages and franchises hotels and related lodging facilities.
+What company?
+Marriott International is an American multinational hospitality company that manages and franchises hotels and related lodging facilities.

-Hackers accessed the reservation database for Marriott’s Starwood hotels, copied and stole all the guest’s information.
+What happened?
+Hackers accessed the guest reservation database of Marriott’s Starwood hotels, copied and stole all the clients’ information.

 1- Aadhar – 1.1 billion users compromised

-Indane hadn’t secured their API, which is used to access the database, which gave anyone access to Aadhar information.
+Indane hadn’t secured their API, that is used to access the database, which gave anyone access to Aadhar’s information.

-In the breach, private information on India residents, including names, their 12-digit ID numbers, and information on connected services like bank accounts got leaked.
+Private information on India’s residents, including names, ID numbers, and bank accounts, was leaked.